Galamso: After the conquests of Menelik II

 In 1887, while campaigning to occupy the city state of Harar and the whole of Eastern Ethiopia, which he accomplished after his victory at the Battle of Chelenqo, Emperor Menelik II had arrived at the bottom of the current Gelemso town.
 The Ethiopian writer Tekletsadik Mekuria tells that Menelik arrived at Gelemso on December 18, 1886.

 Menelik was attracted by the landscape around Gelemso and ordered a garrison to be founded there, which his warlords had executed immediately.
 The garrison was established at the western part of the current town, and had been called Gorgo (an Amharic name for a kind of tree).
 That was a second turn in the long history of Gelemso, by which it had leaped from a small village of cultural importance to a truly urbanized community.
 However, elderly people assert that the formation of the garrison had also some bad objectives behind.
 It is said that Menelik II had an aim of erasing the centrality and symbolism of early places like Gelemso from the mind and the heart of his Oromo subjects.

-Truly speaking, it was Emperor Menelik II who officially closed down all of the traditional Oromo institutions like Chaffe assembly and prohibited many other cultural feasts, a fact that Ethiopian writers of the early 20th century like Aleqa Tayye had recorded.
+Truly speaking, it was Emperor Menelik II who officially closed down all of the traditional Oromo institutions like Chaffe assembly and prohibited a number of other cultural feasts, a fact that Ethiopian writers of the early 20th century like Aleqa Tayye had recorded.
 But the true urban feature of the town dates from Menelik's period.
 This will be agreeable when we know that in 1908, Gelemso was one of the few centers that the imperial government formally recognized as true towns.